 Specify the folder in which to save the dynamically transformed classes that will be generated during the preliminary launching of your java applet or application.

-To do this, open the registry editor (select Start > Run, type regedit in the Open box and click OK) and navigate to the JavaAgent main key, located in: HKEY_LOCAL_MACHINE\SOFTWARE\Mercury Interactive\JavaAgent.
+Open the registry editor (select Start > Run, type regedit in the Open box and click OK) and navigate to the JavaAgent main key, located in: HKEY_LOCAL_MACHINE\SOFTWARE\Mercury Interactive\JavaAgent.
 Define a new string value named ClassesDumpFolder, and set its value data to an existing folder (preferably empty) on your computer, for example, C:\JavaSupportClasses.

 Note: If the ClassesDumpFolder string value already exists, you can modify its value data to an existing folder on your computer.